kszakacs13/Go_lang_maker/readme.md

 ## Generic Recursive Parser & Interpreter (Go)

-This repository contains an example Go program that shows how to build your **own parser and interpreter** for *any grammar you define*.
+This repository contains a lightweight program by which you can make your **own parser and interpreter** for *any grammar you define*.

 It’s designed so you can: Define grammar rules\
 Attach interpreter functions to them\